justas145/CS4245_cv_for_lectures/readme.md

 ### Results_analysis.ipynb
 This notebook contains the results of the experiments conducted on the dataset.
 It also contains the code for the plots and tables in the report.

+### Blog Post
+See the blog post here: https://medium.com/@justasand1/project-title-bf3dff25a791